Last Updated: August 3, 2022

 Stormwater runoff, also known as urban runoff or simply runoff, happens when that water runs across a hard surface, such as a road or roof, and finds its way into a tributary, creek, lake, or bay, instead of soaking into the soil and replenishing the groundwater.
 Storm water means rain or melted snow.
 Professionals write it as all one word.

-So what?
-Well, the problem is that stormwater runoff contains not only water but also pollutants ranging from just plain trash to heavy metals.
+So what is the significance of this subject?
+The problem is that stormwater runoff contains not only water but also pollutants ranging from just plain trash to heavy metals.

 In the U.S. "point sources" of pollution, where an industry, home, or whatever runs a discharge pipe directly to a stream, have been eliminated except for a few isolated situations.